• Skip to primary navigation

 I’ll confess that I didn’t enjoy the actual gameplay of Hotline Miami that much — I’m kind of, uh, not great at top-down shooters — but the story and storytelling are both A-plus; I’m also a sucker for interesting marketing, and, well… this phone number and the message that was placed on its answering machine in advance of the release of Hotline Miami 2 definitely tick all those boxes.
 Bonus points for the fact that this creepy phone number is actually a Miami-based number.

-The 786-519-3708 phone number wasn’t new for Hotline Miami 2; indeed, the Hotline Miami Twitter account has been tweeting the number since 2012, prior to the original game’s release in October of that year.
+The 786-519-3708 phone number wasn’t new for Hotline Miami 2; indeed, the Hotline Miami Twitter account had been tweeting the number since 2012, prior to the original game’s release in October of that year.
 But in February of 2015, the number appeared with some new context on the series’ Twitter feed: This time, it included an extension number.
 What’s more, when fans dialed the number, they found that a new message recorded—the message that’s still there today.
 When properly analyzed, the message combined with the extension number (10) provided a full title and release date for the second game in the series: Hotline Miami 2: Wrong Number, to be released on March 10, 2015.
 And that’s exactly what happened.

 858-651-5050